adjust/fe-hometask/README.md

 **Please make sure to read this page in its entirety before starting the challenge.** If you have any questions, feel free to [open an issue](#how-to-request-help) as described at the bottom of this page.

 **Important:** We want to give all candidates taking this test an equal opportunity to solve the exercise in their own way.
-Therefore, **please do not fork or share this repo (or your solution) with anyone 🙏🏻**
+Therefore, **please do not fork or share this repo (nor your solution) with anyone 🙏🏻**

 <img align="center" src="https://i.imgur.com/ekyJNd9.jpg" width="600">